radionavahi/Radionavahi-LOD/README.md

 ### Query with SPARQL

-The graph can be loaded into any SPARQL-capable triplestore (Apache Jena Fuseki, GraphDB, Blazegraph, Stardog).
+The graph can be loaded into any SPARQL-capable triplestore.
 Once loaded, queries like the following become possible:

 ```sparql
 PREFIX test: <http://www.radionavahi.org/ontology/test#>